Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 Window + <-/-> ==> left half / right half

 ```
+[Postman]
+Cloud Agent Error: Can not send requests to localhost.
+Select a different agent.
+	- 不能给 localhost 发请求

 [Rex API]
 	- The Rex application is accessible at https://app.rexsoftware.com
 	- The API supports 2 headers - Authorization and X-api-option